frank2/packer-tutorial/README.md

 add_dependencies(dummy packer)
 ```

-The CMake files for [the stub](https://github.com/frank2/packer-tutorial/blob/main/stub/CMakeLists.txt) and [the dummy](https://github.com/frank2/packer-tutorial/blob/main/dummy/CMakeLists.txt) are easy to understand at this point in time, so I won't explain them.
-But what's great is that CMake can manage testing for us!
+The CMake files for [the stub](https://github.com/frank2/packer-tutorial/blob/main/stub/CMakeLists.txt) and [the dummy](https://github.com/frank2/packer-tutorial/blob/main/dummy/CMakeLists.txt) should be pretty easy to understand now!

+What's great is that CMake can manage testing for us!
 And at this point, generating testing for our packer is a smooth process: we can simply issue a command, and if the exit code is 0, the test passes.
 For simplicity's sake, let's say we pack a binary by giving it to the first argument of the executable.
 We want something like this:

 ```
 $ packer.exe dummy.exe